jadgt/MinimalistNotebookDocumentation/README.md

 ## Editing & Preview

 - Tap the **eye icon** to toggle between Edit and Preview.
 - In Preview mode, Markdown formatting, checklists, and images are rendered for easy reading.
+Double tap in Preview takes you back to editing.
 - The formatting toolbar lets you insert or wrap text **at the cursor**.

 ---